domRiddle/ASF/Localization.md

 ---

-Thank you for helping us translating ASF! 👍
+Thank you for helping us translating ASF into all languages spoken worldwide! 👍